cyberbotics/webots/docs/reference/supervisor.md

 The function returns NULL if the given identifier doesn't match with any node of the current world.
 It is recommended to use this function only when knowing formerly the identifier (rather than looping on this function to retrieve all the nodes of a world).
 For example, when exporting an X3D file, its XML nodes are containing an `id` attribute which matches with the unique identifier described here.

+The `wb_supervisor_node_get_from_device` function retrieves the node's handle for a [Device](device.md) object.
+The function returns NULL if the given device is invalid or is an internal node of a PROTO.
+Note that in the ROS API the device name has to be used to retrieve the handle to the node.

 The `wb_supervisor_node_get_root` function returns a handle to the root node which is actually a [Group](group.md) node containing all the nodes visible at the top level in the scene tree window of Webots.
 Like any [Group](group.md) node, the root node has a MFNode field called "children" which can be parsed to read each node in the scene tree.